 Cross the stile and follow the track just within the edge of the wood.
 All the area to your left would be part of the construction site, with the railway line and unloading area running along the edge of the wood.

 Follow the track for about a mile, ignoring any turnings, until you see the wood rising ahead of you.
 Do not go up the hill (this is Goose Hill, much of which will be felled) but turn right and follow the Sandlings Walk marker around the base of the hill, where you will begin to see Sizewell Marsh on your right and Sizewell A & B in the distance.

 A little further along the track leaves the marsh behind and you will see wet woodland on your right.
 At the point where the track bears left you will see a turning to the right and a wooden bridge and boardwalk which crosses two streams (Leiston Drain and Sizewell Drain).
-This path is frequently flooded but can be crossed with care and wellington boots.
+The boardwalk is frequently under water.

 At the end of the boardwalk, pass through a small gate and follow the path onto the beach near a series of WWII “tank traps” at the northern end of the proposed Sizewell C platform.
 Sizewell A & B are to the south.

 Turn left and walk north along the beach, or track behind the dunes, to the Minsmere Sluice.
 Then turn inland through a gate on the south side of the Sluice (the one to the north will take you into Minsmere Reserve).
 You can either follow the well defined path back to Eastbridge Farm, or take the deviation that brings you closer to the site of the proposed reservoir, as shown on the map.